 The information contained here, on the main site and on the Project Dalek Forum should be plenty to get you on your way to building some great quality (and accurate) Dalek parts, for your own personal build.

-All our plans are at full scale, presented in either centimetres or (decimal) inches, depending on the vintage of the Dalek featured.
-The older Daleks from the 60s and 70s have their plans in (decimal) inches, because inches were the primary unit of measurement in the UK, back then.
-The newer plans feature centimetres as the chosen unit of measurement.
+All our plans are at full scale, presented in millimetres.
+The older Daleks from the 60s and 70s also have some dimensions presented in inches (alongside the metric values), where it is logical to do so.
+This is because inches were the primary unit of measurement in the UK, back when the classic Daleks were built.